Westin Peachtree Plaza Hotel: Broadcasting

 Several local broadcasters have transmitted from an antenna mast atop the building, beginning when it became Atlanta's tallest, but declining since others have been built around it.

 The original antenna once carried the signal of WUPA TV 69 from the time it first went on-air as WVEU, but that station moved because the Westin tower lacked space for an antenna to send the station's digital television signal.
 Two LPTV stations currently transmit from the top: analog WTBS-LP 26, and digital-only WTHC-LD 42.1.
 As of 2009, WTBS-LP is moving to the Bank of America Plaza, from the same antenna as co-owned WANN-LP/WANN-CD, and possibly future digital WTBS-LD 30.

-The main FM antenna (the four large elements seen at the top of the mast in both outdoor pictures on this page) recently belonged to WZGC FM 92.9 ("Dave FM"), while a smaller antenna still carries backup signals for that station and previously for WVEE FM 103.3 ("V-103"), both owned by CBS Radio.
-WWWQ FM 100.5 ("Q100", now WNNX FM "Rock 100.5") first used the same antenna when it moved to Atlanta, before it upgraded and relocated within the city, but it has since switched back.
+The main FM antenna, the four large elements seen at the top of the mast in both outdoor pictures on this page, recently belonged to WZGC FM 92.9 ("92.9 The Game"), while a smaller antenna still carries backup signals for that station and previously for WVEE FM 103.3 ("V-103"), both owned by CBS Radio.
+WWWQ FM 100.5 ("Q100", then “Rock 100.5”, now WNNX FM (“99X”) first used the same antenna when it moved to Atlanta, before it upgraded and relocated within the city, but it has since switched back.
 WSTR FM 94.1 ("Star 94") also shared the main FM antenna with 92.9 when it was originally installed, with the power from both stations' transmitters being combined into a single antenna through a diplexer.
 Both WSTR and WZGC still list this as their allotment location.

 There is also an XM Satellite Radio repeater.

 2008 tornado

-On March 14, 2008, the Westin, along with other neighboring skyscrapers, sustained moderate damage when a tornado tore through downtown Atlanta, with over 500 windows broken.
+On March 14, 2008, the Westin sustained severe damage when a tornado tore through downtown Atlanta, with over 500 windows broken.
 It was the first tornado to have hit the downtown area.
-The building reportedly swayed back and forth about two feet (more than half a meter) in either direction, as it was designed.
+The building swayed back and forth two feet in either direction, as it was designed.